Mortgage Payoff Statement: Everything You Need To Know

 Pay this amount: $8,600.65

-If payment is received later than the indicated date above, include an additional $20 for each extra day.
+If payment is received later than the indicated date above, please include an additional $20 for each extra day.

 Please make any checks payable to [Your Lender Inc.].
 If you wish to use alternative payment methods, please reach out to us.
 We would like to reach a compromise that satisfies both parties.